High-speed rail in Spain: Barcelona–Perpignan (France)

 The international high-speed section across the border, Perpignan–Figueres (44.4 km), of the Perpignan–Barcelona high-speed rail line opened in December 2010.
 Since then, French TGV trains operate from Paris.
 The Spanish high-speed section Barcelona–Figueres opened on 7 January 2013.
 Nine Spanish services initially serviced the line, with 8 being a through service to Madrid, which also connected with two French TGV services from Paris.
 Previously French TGV services connected Paris and Barcelona by means of a shuttle train on the standard Barcelona–Figueres line.
-Direct Barcelona-Paris, Madrid-Marseille, Barcelona-Lyon and Barcelona-Toulouse high-speed trains between France and Spain started on 15 December 2013.
+Direct Barcelona–Paris, Madrid–Marseille, Barcelona–Lyon and Barcelona–Toulouse high-speed trains between France and Spain started on 15 December 2013.
+However, after braking up the Renfe-SNCF cooperation in 2022, SNCF relaunched the Barcelona–Paris TGV service on its own under the TGV inOui brand, and later in summer 2023 Renfe introduced its own new services under the AVE brand on the routes Madrid–Marseille and Barcelona–Lyon.
+Medium distance Avant Barcelona–Girona and Barcelona–Figueres services are also scheduled on the line.

 Madrid–Huesca

 The Zaragoza–Huesca section branches off from the Madrid–Barcelona line at Zaragoza and connects with the city of Huesca and serves the connection train station for regional trains in the town of Tardienta.
-The line first put in operation in 2005 and is served by up to two S-102 (Pato, max speed 330 km/h) trains per day with the fastest train journey between the two cities lasting 2 hours and 5 minutes.
+The line first put in operation in 2005 and is served by up to two AVE S-102 (Pato, max speed 330 km/h) trains per day with the fastest train journey between the two cities lasting 2 hours and 5 minutes.
+The line is also used by the Huesca–Seville AVE service on S-100 (max speed 300 km/h) trains that cover the distance in 5 hours 38 minutes while calling at Tardienta, Zaragoza, Calatayud, Guadalajara, Madrid-Puerta de Atocha and Córdoba.